Winter Dinner Menu from La Cuisine Provençale

 - Chop the shallot and fresh thyme.
 Set aside.

-- Heat a heavy-bottomed saucepan for one minute on high heat.
-Then place the duck breast fat side down to sear until it is browned.
+- Heat a heavy-bottomed saucepan on high heat for one minute.
+Then, place the duck breast fat side down and sear until it is browned.

 - Remove the duck and set aside.
-You can now sautée the mushrooms directly in the duck fat - should be a thin layer of fat, or you can drain away excess, use olive oil or butter if you prefer.
+You can now sautée the mushrooms directly in the duck fat.
+It should be a thin layer of fat, or you can drain away excess and use olive oil or butter if you prefer.

 - Sear the sliced mushrooms to a golden brown.
-If you are using dried porcini, you first need to soak them in liquid, a hot broth like a vegetable stock is best, for 10 minutes to bring them back to life - then pat them dry with paper towels before searing.
+If using dried porcini, soak them in liquid – a hot broth like vegetable stock is best – for 10 minutes to bring them back to life, then pat them dry with paper towels before searing.

 - Reduce the heat so that the pan doesn't get too hot and begin to burn.